|MP 8.01.39||Treatment of Tinnitus|

 Tinnitus Retraining Therapy

-In summary, the literature on tinnitus retraining therapy consists of a number of small randomized or quasi-randomized controlled trials.
-Together, the literature does not show a consistent improvement in the primary outcome measure (THI) when tinnitus retraining therapy is compared to active or sham controls.
+In summary, the literature on tinnitus retraining therapy consists of a number of small randomized or quasirandomized controlled trials.
+Together, the literature does not show a consistent improvement in the primary outcome measure (THI) when tinnitus retraining therapy is compared with active or sham controls.

 Customized Sound Therapy